 How much is laser hair removal?
 This will depend on your country, clinic, and laser device.
 In some places, if you pre-pay the sessions, there can be discounts, which is what I did.

-I did mine at a SPA clinic and it cost as much as one month of the average wage in my country – 450 euros.
+I had mine done at a SPA clinic, which cost as much as one month of the average wage in my country – 450 euros.
 And this was one of the affordable options.
-Every touch up costs 100 euros.
+Every touch-up costs 100 euros.
 There were some things I liked and didn’t like regarding the place I chose.

 Before you pick a place to have it done, please carefully consider:

-1. Know who will conduct the procedure, and make sure they are a a licenced professional.
+1. Know who will conduct the procedure, and make sure they are a licensed professional.

 Also, they changed the person every time I had the laser done.
 I didn’t like this because they couldn’t know how my sessions were progressing.